 - A user-friendly index of all companies facing social and environmental proposals this season

-- Insights on key proposals and proxy voting from U.S. Sen. Robert Menendez (D-NJ), Darla Stuckey (Society of Corporate Secretaries & Governance Professionals), Jonathan A. Scott (Singing Field Foundation), As You Sow, Ceres, the Interfaith Center on Corporate Responsibility, Center for Political Accountability, Office of the New York State Comptroller, Trillium Asset Management, Calvert Investments, AFSCME, and more
+- Insights on key proposals and proxy voting from Nell Minow (Co-Founder of GMI Ratings and former President at Institutional Shareholder Services), Jon M. Jensen (Executive Director of the Park Foundation), As You Sow, Ceres, the Interfaith Center on Corporate Responsibility, Center for Political Accountability, Office of the New York State Comptroller, Trillium Asset Management, Calvert Investments, AFSCME, and more

 This report would not be possible without the generous support of our sponsors:

 If you own shares in a company, you have a voice.
 Shareholder advocacy leverages the power of stock ownership to promote social change.
-In the past 30 years, thousands of resolutions filed with companies by shareholder advocates have broken new ground in fostering more progressive corporate policies.
-And with over 400 resolutions filed last year, shareholder activism has never been more popular.
+In the past 40 years, thousands of resolutions filed with companies by shareholder advocates have broken new ground in fostering corporate policy changes.
+And with over 400 resolutions filed this year, shareholder advocacy has never been more popular.

-As the proxy season develops, Proxy Preview will be sending out updates on some of the biggest companies that receive social or environmental shareholder proposals in 2015.
+As the proxy season develops, Proxy Preview’s Proxy Season Updates blog will be sending out updates on some of the biggest companies that have received social or environmental shareholder proposals in 2015.
 Stay tuned to #ProxyPreview on Twitter for advance reminders of company annual meeting dates.
-Read our blog for detailed wrap-ups of the proposals filed at the company.
-Download Proxy Preview 2015 when it’s released and use our resources to learn how to vote your proxy and make sure your voice is heard.
+Read our blog for advocacy positions and detailed wrap-ups of the proposals pending at the company.
+Download Proxy Preview 2015 to get details on similar resolutions filed at other companies.

 For press inquiries, contact Andrew Montes, Communications Manager of As You Sow at amontes*asyousow.org.